 How to store shallots

 Store shallots in a cool, dry location that is well ventilated.
 They will keep for about a month if stored correctly.
 I have a straw onion basket that I keep on a high shelf in an unlit part of my kitchen.
 It has another shelf above it so the light is dim and it’s in a dry spot.
 The basket holds my shallots, garlic and onions and they keep well there for several weeks without sprouting.

-Depending on the type of shallot and whether you use bulb set or shallot seeds, the planting time can be fall or spring.
+Depending on the type of shallot and the bulb sets, the planting time can be fall or spring.
 Bulbs planted in the fall will be larger and ready earlier than those planted in early spring.
 For growing shallots from sets, you plant the bulb sets directly in the garden in the same way as you would do for planting garlic or onions.
 They like full sun and a neutral soil pH.

 Seed grown shallots can be started indoors under grow lights in late winter so that you will have seedlings ready to set out about a month before your last frost.
 They like the cold.
 They will grow quickly compared to bulb seedlings.
 Growing shallots from seed gives you plants that will produce 3 or 4 shallots each.
 Those grown from sets will grow into dozens of shallots.

 The small shallot bulbs grow in clusters on a single base, in much the same way as the garlic plant does.
 If you don’t have room for onions in your vegetable garden, try growing shallots instead.